Zooming-in on cluster radio relics -- I. How density fluctuations explain the Mach number discrepancy, microgauss magnetic fields, and spectral index variations: Methodology

-This slope is limited to a maximum of -2.2, following \citet{caprioli2020}.
+This slope was limited to a maximum of -2.2, following \citet{caprioli2020}.
 This has a very minor impact on our results, however, given the weak shocks we simulate and the correspondingly steep spectral slopes.
-To avoid spurious heating before the shock due to numerical broadening, we stop updating the recorded density on encountering a shocked cell.
-When the tracer reaches a shock-surface or post-shock cell, the density is then updated to its post-shock value.
+To avoid spurious heating before the shock due to numerical broadening, we stopped updating the recorded density on encountering a shocked cell.
+When the tracer reaches a shock surface or post-shock cell, the density was then updated to its post-shock value.
 This produces a discrete jump at the shock.

-Following \citet{webb1984} and \citet{pinzke2010}, we set the maximum momentum up to which we accelerate to:
+Following \citet{webb1984} and \citet{pinzke2010}, we set the maximum momentum up to which we accelerate to

-where $v_\mathrm{post}$ is the post-shock velocity in the shock rest-frame, $e$ is the elementary charge, $\sigma_\mathrm{T}$ is the Thomson cross section, and $B$ is the strength of the magnetic field.
+where $\bupsilon_\mathrm{post}$ is the post-shock velocity in the shock rest-frame, $e$ is the elementary charge, $\sigma_\mathrm{T}$ is the Thomson cross section, and $B$ is the strength of the magnetic field.